OSMNames/OSMNames/docs/others.rst

 ----------------------

 For better performance, the database needs to be configured according to the resources of the host system, the process runs on.
-A custom configuration can be added by creating a file `/docker-entrypoint-initdb.d/alter_system.sh` inside the postgres container and marking it as executable.
+A custom configuration can be added to ``data/postgres_config.sh`` which is mounted into the postgres container through ``docker_compose.yml``.
 The script is executed when restarting the database container.

 Here is an example for the content of the script: